anterostecnologia/anterosdbcp/README.md

 &#10145;``scheduledExecutor``<br/>
 This property is only available via programmatic configuration or IoC container.
 This property allows you to set the instance of the ``java.util.concurrent.ScheduledExecutorService`` that will be used for various internally scheduled tasks.
-If supplying HikariCP with a ``ScheduledThreadPoolExecutor`` instance, it is recommended that ``setRemoveOnCancelPolicy(true)`` is used.
+If supplying AnterosDBCP with a ``ScheduledThreadPoolExecutor`` instance, it is recommended that ``setRemoveOnCancelPolicy(true)`` is used.
 *Default: none*